nevrome/bleiglas/README.md

     package
 2. A [JOSS
     paper](https://github.com/nevrome/bleiglas/blob/master/paper/paper.md)
-    (not submitted yet) which gives some background, introduces the core functions from a more technical point of view and presents an example application
+    (in Review) which gives some background, introduces the core functions from a more technical point of view and presents an example application
 3. A